e2gal/antisarubot/Readme.md

-i2vbot - A Telegram bot based on illustration2vec
+antisarubot - A Telegram bot to guess tags from an image
 -----

 ## Requirements